The ultimate 10-Point checklist for buying a digital picture frame

 I believe that this approach has always been flawed.
 It may be easy to sell, and people usually fall for it.
 But in the end, what is best is a matter of your evaluation criteria.

-There is no such thing as the best digital picture frame: It has to be right for you.
-Features that some people don’t care at all may be crucial for others.
+There is no such thing as the best digital picture frame.
+It has to be right for you.
+Features that some people don’t care about may be crucial for others.

 You will learn which specifications and features are essential and for what reasons.
 You can then make an informed decision if a criterion is relevant for you or not.